 Obstacles to SP in the current context

-- Working in solidarity with other social justice organizations to develop coalition
+- Working with other social justice organizations to develop coalitions.

 Where can people find news about Single Payer in your state and/or join a group?